mikekivs/node-file-encryption/README.md

 Lib files: [Node Encryption](https://github.com/bbstilson/node-encryption/).

 ### Usage
-Navigate into the nfe folder
+Navigate into the nfe folder.

     > cd nfe
-Run nfe
+Run nfe.

     > node nfe.js
 On the prompt enter the action you want to perform, specify the directory and password.